sandstorm/typescript-react-app-kickstart-guide/README.md

 This gitbook serves as a guide for kickstarting a new React project with preconfigured Redux, TypeScript, Sass and Storybook.

-It also includes a cookbook for common modules.
-They can be copy-pasted into your Editor of choice or turned into VSCode snippets.
-The `${1:XXX}` Syntax is used by VSCode snippets to simultaniously edit specific parts of the snippet for fast and easy boilerplate creation.

 ## Prerequisites

 These tools are needed to start developing.